openshift-pipelines/pipelines-as-code/docs/content/docs/guide/repositorycrd.md

   concurrency_limit: <number>
 ```

+If there is multiple PipelineRuns matching the event, the PipelineRuns
+that match the event will always be started in alphabetical order.

 Example:

-Lets say you have 3 pipelines in `.tekton` directory, and you create a pull request with `concurrency_limit` defined as 1 in
+If you have three pipelineruns in a .tekton directory, and you create a pull
+request with a `concurrency_limit` of 1 in the repository configuration, then all
-Repository CR.
-Then all the pipelineruns will run one after the another, at any time only one pipelinerun would be in running
+of the pipelineruns will be executed in alphabetical order, one after the
+other.
+At any given time, only one pipeline run will be in the running state,
-state and rest of them will be queued.
+while the rest will be queued.